 I’m talking about actually hanging out with your partner and having you know.
 Adult time.

 I’m talking about going to bed at say 9 or 10 PM and waking up with your kids around 6 or 7 AM.

-Don’t make plans to go on vacation and sleep train at the same time.
+So that means: Do not make plans to go on vacation and sleep train at the same time.